alfiosalanitri/encrypted-backup/README.md

 # encrypted-backup
-create an encrypted tar archive from source to destination with files and folders exclusions
+how to create an encrypted compressed archive from custom source path to custom path destination.
+Supports files and folders exclusions from txt file.

 ## Installation
 `sudo chmod +x /path/to/encrypted-baskup.sh`